logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 Dimension fields are always strings.
 Dimensions are metadata fields that add information about the metrics, such as where the data was sent from, which application part, and its relevance.

-This helps to ensure that the rollup mechanism will work properly.
-It only identifies number field types.

-##### Single metric with dimensions

-In this example, we have one metric per document.
-We also have a metric field `name`, and its `value` is logged as a dimension.
+The [rollup mechanism]({{site.baseurl}}/user-guide/infrastructure-monitoring/data-rollups.html) only identifies number field types, which is why it's so important to send metrics as number field types and dimensions as strings.

+##### How to format metrics

+This tutorial walks you through a typical example of how to best format a metric before sending it to Logz.io.

+###### Before

+This example shows a rather inefficient way of sending metrics.
+There are several issues here:

+1. The data is sent with one metric per document.
+2. The metric field is identified by a field:value pair `"name": "refresh_page.duration"`.
+3. The `value` and measuring unit of the metric are logged as 2 separate dimensions.

 ```
 {